libvips/libvips/doc/binding.md

 the `Image` class as libvips operators.
 In effect, the binding is generated at runtime.

-# Dynamic langauge without FFI
+# Dynamic language without FFI

 PHP does not have a useful FFI, unfortunately, so for this language a small C module implements the general `vips_call()` function for PHP language